-How Law Firms Can Improve Client Communication in Slack and Microsoft Teams
+How Law Firms Can Increase Billable Hours in Slack and Microsoft Teams

 As a lawyer in the age of collaboration technology, your computer is likely littered with possible ways to communicate with your clients.

 With client communication becoming a full-time job itself, you may feel like you’re leaking billable hours.

 Let’s walk through how universal channels increase billable hours when using platforms like Slack and Microsoft Teams.

 - How to have better and more frequent communication with clients

 - How lawyers can increase billable hours